apollopower/sahara-amazon-clone/README.md

-# Sahara- An online retailer clone
+# Sahara - An online retailer clone

 This is Sahara, a Ruby on Rails application emulating an online retailer.It pulls search data from the eBay API in order to return results on the Sahara website.